 - Loans can be used for any purpose

 - Funding in as few as 24 hours

 PersonalLoans.com has two separate networks of lenders — one that deals specifically with bad credit loan applications and another that deals with consumers who have a good or excellent credit score.
 That means your application will only go to lenders willing and ready to work with you.

 That’s important because consumers can spend hours researching and submitting applications to lenders that don’t work with applicants of their credit situation.
 PersonalLoans.com can help you avoid that.

 - Loan amounts range from $100 to $1,000

 - Compare quotes from a network of lenders

 - Current employment with 90 days on the job required

 You can request a small loan from the lenders in the CashAdvance network that rarely require a credit check.
 That’s because these payday loan options use your next paycheck as security to back the loan.
-Instead of making payments to satisfy your debt, the loan provider will require full repayment — including interest — in either 15 or 30 days.
+Instead of making payments to satisfy your debt, the loan provider will require full repayment — including interest — usually within 30 days.

 How Can I Get a Loan Without a Credit Check?